adafruit/a2woz/README.md

  * DOS 3.3 System Master [1983] - Disk 1, Side A.a2r (cowgod from archive.org)
  * skyfox.a2r (jepler from fluxengine)

-This method doesn't deal with "fake bits"/"weak bits" properly.
-It could be improved by:

- * Trying different revolutions, if available in the a2r file, hopefully finding a single best revolution
- * Properly handling "weak bits" by locating stretches that look like they are not valid flux (due to sequences of 3+ zeros), and setting all the bits in the region to 0.
-A proper emulator then generates fake flux for these sections of the track.

 ## TODO

- * Rip out everything that is not 'rawconvert'
  * Come up with an awesome name
  * Share with the world
  * Try more a2rs
+ * Graft in the greaseweazle flux readers & use them as input formats
+ * Try different revolutions, if available in the a2r file, hopefully finding a single best revolution
+ * Properly handle "weak bits" by locating stretches that look like they are not valid flux (due to sequences of 3+ zeros), and setting all the bits in the region to 0.
+A proper emulator then generates fake flux for these sections of the track.